Vitiligo: FAQs

 How does vitiligo start?

-Vitiligo usually begins with a few small lighter patches that develop on the skin.
+Vitiligo usually begins with a few small patches that look lighter than your natural skin tone.
 These patches may stay the same size for years or grow larger.
-New patches can appear on the skin.
-The new patches may be close to existing patches or far from them.
+New patches can appear close to or far from existing vitiligo.

 Non-segmental vitiligo